ehmurray8/KytonUI/README.md

      ```pip install -r requirements.txt```
  * Detailed source code documentation is available in the docs folder
  * A detailed document describing how to setup the computers is
-     included in the docs folder, called ProgramSetup.docx
+     included in the docs folder, called ProgramSetup.html.

 ## Detailed Usage